Muggle-Du/bitcoin-address-generation/README.md

-As a server that serve the users to generate child hd wallets, to avoid the vulerable architecture that allows the users to upload private keys to the server, this server allows only derivation from parent public keys. (to check the the vulnerability that allowing users to upload private keys to server has brought, refer to [this](https://www.blackhat.com/us-21/briefings/schedule/#how-i-used-a-json-deserialization-day-to-steal-your-money-on-the-blockchain-22815))
+As a server that serve the users to generate child hd wallets, to avoid the vulerable architecture that allows the users to upload private keys to the server, this server allows only derivation from parent public keys. (to check the vulnerability that allowing users to upload private keys to server has brought, refer to [this](https://www.blackhat.com/us-21/briefings/schedule/#how-i-used-a-json-deserialization-day-to-steal-your-money-on-the-blockchain-22815))

 Actually, to generate child hd wallet address, you need an extended key rather than an ordinary key. which contains more information besides the original key.